tobiadey/eth-todo-app/README.md

 # eth-todo-app

-Following tutorial by freecodecamp https://www.youtube.com/watch?v=coQ5dg8wM2o&list=PL_vJ8vBuGpRQocbbOCJwGK7iI1WM4TCWY&index=2&t=3047s
+Following tutorial by freecodecamp

+freecodecamp. (www.youtube.com). (n.d.).
+Build Your First Blockchain App Using Ethereum Smart Contracts and Solidity. [online] Available at: https://youtu.be/coQ5dg8wM2o [Accessed 8 Mar.
+2022].

 There were a few outdated libraries used which I needed to fix code for!